brycefors/PowerShell-Profile/README.md

 # PowerShell Profile

-This repository contains a custom PowerShell profile script designed to enhance the terminal experience on Windows with improved aesthetics, navigation shortcuts, and utility functions.
+This repository contains my personal PowerShell profile script, designed to enhance the terminal experience on Windows with improved aesthetics, navigation shortcuts, and utility functions tailored to my workflow.

 ## Features